Oct 19CHEFS Get Cooking at 1064 Mission

 Supportive Housing and Department of Public Health, which will provide holistic health and dental care.

-When 1064 Mission opens its doors to 256 new residents in Spring 2022, it will also welcome in a new class of future line cooks, chefs, and kitchen managers.
+When 1064 Mission opens its doors to 256 new residents in 2022, it will also welcome in a new class of future line cooks, chefs, and kitchen managers.
 As this powerful partnership project shows, home is just the beginning of the opportunities permanent supportive housing can provide.

 What’s the deal with Modular Construction?

 To fight back against homelessness more efficiently, Mercy Housing California is exploring new ways of shortening construction times.
 Modular Construction, for example, involves creating each

 apartment separately in an indoor facility and then assembling the building unit-by-unit using cranes.
 This can be faster than using a traditional “stick built” construction process, in which the entire structure is built onsite.
 UC Berkeley’s Terner Center researched the efficacy of modular construction at our Tahanan permanent supportive housing community in San Francisco, and found that coupled with innovative financing methods, modular cut construction time by about 30% and cost per home by about 25%.